Guardians vs. Twins Player Props Betting Odds

 Gallo Stats

-- Joey Gallo has put up 12 hits with three doubles, a triple, seven home runs and 12 walks.
+- Joey Gallo has recorded 12 hits with three doubles, a triple, seven home runs and 12 walks.
 He has driven in 14 runs.

 Gallo Recent Games